coveo/commerce-events-exercise/README.md

 # Exercise: logging commerce events

-This repo contains a simple commerce site to practice implementing commerce events.
-The application provides a `Run scenario` button which when clicked will run a test scenario (described below) and give you feedback on the implemnted events.
+This repo contains a [simple commerce site](https://codesandbox.io/p/github/coveo/commerce-events-exercise/main?file=/README.md) to practice implementing commerce events.
+The application provides a `Run scenario` button which when clicked will run a test scenario (described below) and give you feedback on the implemented events.

 ## The scenario